edt/compilation-bookmarks/README.md

 # compilation-bookmarks
 A bookmark system for compilation commands.

+Easily store the compile commands you use and retrieve them quickly.

 ### How to install

 Add compilation-bookmarks to your load-path and add the following lines to your init.